Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Limitations and Conclusion

 \section{Limitations and Conclusion}

-We present DGMarbles, an attempt to bring dynamic Gaussians to the challenging setting of casual monocular video captures.
-DGMarbles introduces using isotropic Gaussian ``marbles'', a divide-and-conquer learning strategy, and various 2D priors achieving novel view synthesis that is significantly better than previous Gaussian methods.
-Furthermore, DGMarbles is well-suited for tracking and editing, and significantly outperforms previous reconstruction methods on tracking accuracy.
-Nevertheless, DGMarbles is not without its limitations towards comprehensively solving the extremely challenging problem of open-world dynamic and monocular novel view synthesis.
-Since DGMarbles relies on 2D image priors, errors in the 2D predictions such as poor depth estimation or poor segmentation can lead the optimization into suboptimal results.
+We present Gaussian Marbles, an attempt to bring dynamic Gaussians to the challenging setting of casual monocular video captures.
+Gaussian Marbles introduces isotropic Gaussian ``marbles'', a divide-and-conquer learning strategy, and various 2D priors.
+Taken together, Gaussian Marbles performs novel view synthesis that is significantly better than previous Gaussian methods.
+Furthermore, Gaussian Marbles is well-suited for tracking and editing, and significantly outperforms previous reconstruction methods on tracking accuracy.
+Nevertheless, while Gaussian Marbles presents significant improvements, it has many limitations and does not comprehensively solve the extremely challenging problem of open-world dynamic and monocular novel view synthesis.
+Since Gaussian Marbles relies on 2D image priors, errors in the 2D predictions such as poor depth estimation, poor segmentation, or poor tracking can lead the optimization into suboptimal results.
 Similarly, our geometric priors may guide optimization incorrectly in scenes with rapid and non-rigid motion -- a setting where further progress in 3D priors and visual tracking will be vital.
-We hope DGMarbles provides a significant step forward in bringing Gaussian representations to the challenging setting of general monocular novel-view synthesis.
+We hope Gaussian Marbles provides a significant step forward in bringing Gaussian representations to the challenging setting of general monocular novel-view synthesis.